insect-biome-atlas/happ/README.md

 | ASV2 | Tenthredinidae	| Pristiphora	| Pristiphora cincta | 60 |
 | ASV3 | Tenthredinidae	| Pristiphora	| Pristiphora leucopodia | 20 |

 then at Species the abundance weighted taxonomic assignment is 60% _Pristiphora cincta_ and 20% _Pristiphora mollis_ and _Pristiphora leucopodia_ each.
-At a 80% consensus threshold we cannot
+At a 80%
-assign a taxonomy at Species level to the cluster, so the algorithm will move up to Genus level where we have 100% agreement for Pristiphora.
+consensus threshold we cannot assign a taxonomy at Species level to the cluster, so the algorithm will move up to Genus level where we have 100% agreement for Pristiphora.
 The final consensus taxonomy for the cluster will then be:

 | Cluster | Family | Genus | Species |
 |---------|--------|-------|---------|
 | Cluster1 | Tenthredinidae | Pristiphora | unresolved.Pristiphora |

 At `consensus_threshold: 60` we would have been able to assign taxonomy at the Species level and the cluster taxonomy would have been:

 | Cluster | Family | Genus | Species |
 |---------|--------|-------|---------|
 | Cluster1 | Tenthredinidae | Pristiphora | Pristiphora cincta |

-## Workflow overview
-The idea with this workflow is to make it easy to run OTU clustering with many different parameter settings then evaluate which settings you think works best for your data. `vsearch` makes up the basis of the workflow by creating pairwise alignments of the sequences (often the most time-consuming step) and several clustering runs can then be executed without having to re-create the alignments for each run.

-### 0. Chimera detection (optional)
+### Chimera detection

-> [!IMPORTANT]
->Please note that running the chimera filtering on your input data may in some
+> [!IMPORTANT] Please note that running the chimera filtering on your input data
->cases result in taxa with 0 sequences.
-The workflow cannot take this into account
+>may in some cases result in taxa with 0 sequences.
+The workflow cannot take
->and will fail in downstream steps.
-We therefore recommend to **first** run the chimera
+>this into account and will fail in downstream steps.
+We therefore recommend to
->filtering step by using `chimera_filtering` as a target to snakemake, _e.g._:
+>**first** run the chimera filtering step by using `chimera_filtering` as a
+>target to snakemake, _e.g._:
 >
 >```commandline
->snakemake --profile local --configfile <yourconfig.yaml> -c 4 chimera_filtering
+>pixi run chimera_filtering
 >```
 >
->Once this part of the workflow is done, on subsequent runs of the workflow only taxa
+>Once this part of the workflow is done, on subsequent runs of the workflow only
->with ASVs remaining after chimera filtering will be used as input to clustering.
+>taxa with ASVs remaining after chimera filtering will be used as input to
+>clustering.

 The workflow supports optional chimera removal using the uchime algorithm implemented in vsearch.
 Chimera detection can be run either in 'batchwise' mode